Section A. Part A/1 - The Keith Helfet Collection.

 A/1

-This is the star Lot for this auction!
-This model played a seminal role in developing that gorgeous bodywork.
-Keith was a founding member of the “Saturday Club” that created the Concept that was launched at the NEC in October “88.
-It was conceived, designed and developed as a Group B Racing Car.
-Group B required that a minimum of 200 road legal vehicles be available to customers.
-The design therefore required to be aerodynamically competitive on track and stable on the road.
-This quarter scale model was designed to be tested and developed in the newly built MIRA quarter scale, rolling road wind tunnel to achieve both objectives.
-It had no wheels as these were solid metal rotated by the moving belt.
+Note the way various panels can be exchanged to test different airflows.
+Keith was a founding member of the “Saturday Club” that created the Concept that was launch at the NEC in October 1988.
+It was conceived as a Group B racer and that Group required a minimum of 200 road-legal cars to be available to the public.
+The design therefore needed to be aerodynamically competitive on the track and stable on the road.

-This Lot is a seriously historic piece that helped shape the XJ220 bodywork.
-To my eye, this is the most beautiful car Jaguar produced – in a pretty competitive field!
+This is a seriously historic piece that played a central role in shaping the XJ220 bodywork, which is to my eye, the most beautiful car Jaguar produced – a highly-competitive field!
 Fine.
 Unique.
 Historic.

 A/2